About the Program

-Part-time externships are primarily local and require students to work 10 hours per week for the host organization, as well as complete reading and short writing assignments.
-Students receive 4 academic credits (1 graded, 3 credit/no credit).
+Part-time externships are primarily local and require students to work an average of 10 hours per week for the host organization as well as complete reading and writing assignments.
+(4 credits, 1 graded)

 UVA Law in DC requires an average of 35 hours of work per week for a government or nonprofit organization in the Washington, D.C. area.
 Students participate in a weekly seminar in D.C. and complete reading and writing assignments, including a research paper, which may fulfill the upper-level writing requirement.
 (13 credits, 3 graded)

 Full-time externships may be local, national or international, and require 35 hours of work per week at the host organization.
 Students must obtain a faculty advisor and complete a substantial research paper (which may fulfill the upper-level writing requirement) under the professor’s supervision.
 (13 credits, 3 graded)

 J-Term externships take place in the three weeks before the spring semester starts and require approximately 35 hours of work per week for a government or nonprofit organization.
 (2 credits, 1 graded)